Winter Storm Watch from THU 3:00 AM CST until FRI 9:00 AM CST

 Issued by National Weather Service – Green Bay, WI

-could gust as high as 35 mph late Thursday night into Friday.
+Thursday.
+Winds could gust as high as 35 mph late Thursday night

 * WHERE…Portions of central, east central, north central, and